geoffrasb/quickjsfp/Note of internal representation.md

 an object with accessible items of the declared module, after evaluated by `eval`.
 See more in section *exporting*.

+There will be another function `module_` to be the version that will return the module object.

 examples:

 `module('Functor a', function(a){ ... })`